-Most Retirees Believe They Will Outlive Their Savings
+Many Retirees Believe They Will Outlive Their Savings

-According to the survey, 51% of retirees believe they’ll outlive their savings entirely — which is not too surprising given how little many have saved for retirement.
+According to the survey, 48% of retirees believe they’ll outlive their savings entirely — which is not too surprising given how little many have saved for retirement.

-The Majority of Retirees Have No Retirement Savings
+Nearly 2 in 5 Retirees Have No Retirement Savings

 The high percentages of retirees with little to nothing saved may have to do with factors beyond their control.